-‘The essence of our humanity’: Oxstu goes to International Mother Language Day5th March 2017
+‘The essence of our humanity’: Oxstu goes to International Mother Language Day

 On Saturday of 6th week Oriel had the honour of playing host to International Mother Language Day, promoting cultural diversity and multilingual education.
 The history of this event goes back to 1947, shortly after the British partition of India which saw the Indian subcontinent arbitrarily cleaved in two based on religious identity.
 This posed a problem in what was known then as East Pakistan where the majority spoke Bangla, a language distinct from Urdu which was the official language by order of the Pakistani Governor-General Muhammad Ali Jinnah.